hermangroup/docs/masternodes/setup-cdmn.rst

   the operator as payment
 - ``payoutAddress``: A new or existing Historia address to receive the owner's masternode rewards
+- ``ipfsPeerId``: The public IPFS peer id of your IPFS daemon required for Content Distribution Masternode.
+Set this to your IPFS peer id you get after setting up IPFS.
+You get this from Setup IPFS.
+- ``identity``: This is the domain name that you previously have registered
 - ``feeSourceAddress``: An (optional) address used to fund ProTx fee.
   ``payoutAddress`` will be used if not specified.